Memorization and Optimization in Deep Neural Networks with Minimum Over-parameterization: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we show that the NTK is well conditioned for deep networks with sub-linear layer widths.
-As consequences of our NTK bounds, we also prove results on the memorization capacity and the optimization via gradient descent of such a class of networks.
+As consequences of our NTK bounds, we also prove results on memorization and optimization for such a class of networks.
 Our approach requires smooth activations and layer widths which do not significantly grow in size with the depth.
 We believe such assumptions to be purely technical, and we leave as an open question their removal.
-Our novel NTK analysis paves the way for the study of deep networks with minimum over-parameterization, and it could potentially be applied beyond standard gradient descent, e.g., for optimization with momentum \cite{wang2021modular}, or federated learning \cite{huang2021fl}.
+Our novel NTK analysis could potentially be applied beyond standard gradient descent, e.g., for optimization with momentum \cite{wang2021modular}, or federated learning \cite{huang2021fl}.